 Our definition of simple mechanisms are motivated by Bulow and Roberts (1989) who, as later interpreted by Alaei et al. (2013), show that for linear agents,2 every mechanism can be interpreted as a pricing-based mechanism, i.e., mechanism where the menu offered to each agent is equivalent to a distribution over posted prices.
-As illustrated by Bulow and Roberts (1989), for agents with linear utilitiess, there is a unique mapping from values to quantiles based on the cumulative distribution function.
-Pricing-based mechanisms can thus be implemented in quantile space by specifying allocations and payments for these quantiles.
-Furthermore, an agent's quantile can be interpreted as the expected quantity sold when a price equal to the corresponding value is posted.
-Using this interpretation, Bulow and Roberts (1989) construct revenue curves that map quantities sold (quantiles) to expected revenue and define the marginal revenue for serving quantile q as the derivative of the revenue curve evaluated at quantile q.
-They show that, for linear utility agents, the multi-agent revenue-optimal mechanism can be implemented as marginal revenue maximization, which always allocates the item to the agent with the quantile corresponding to the highest marginal revenue.
+Moreover, the multi-agent mechanism design problem can be decomposed as single-agent mechanism design problems through the feasibility constraints in quantile space via the reduced-form approach of Border (1991).
+Note that for a linear agent, the quantile of an agent is defined to be drawn uniformly between 0 and 1 and a lower quantile implies a higher value for the agent.
+From Bulow and Roberts (1989), the solution to these single-agent problems for linear agents are (possibly randomized) price postings and the optimal mechanism can be interpreted as marginal revenue maximization.

-Pricing-based mechanisms for linear agents can be generalized to non-linear agents by considering per-unit prices, i.e., each agent who is given a per-unit price p can purchase any lottery with winning probability $q \in [0, 1]$ and pay a deterministic price of $p \cdot q$.
-The implementation of this generalization is straightforward in single-agent settings.

-However, when there are multiple non-linear agents, implementing the pricing-based mechanisms in quantile space analogous to linear agents is non-trivial since even the definition of quantiles for non-linear agents is not clear.
-This is because the type space of a non-linear agent can be multi-dimensional.
-For instance, for a risk averse agent, her private type could include both her value for the item and her risk attitude, and there does not exist a consistent ranking of types that captures her demand for all possible menus.
-In our paper, we provide a natural definition that randomly maps the potentially multi-dimensional type of a non-linear agent to a single-dimensional quantile based on her demand function given per-unit prices.
-Such definition allows us to provide a construction that converts any pricing-based mechanism for linear agent to a pricing-based mechanism for non-linear agents with the same payoff guarantee for the designer (Theorem 1).
-Moreover, we extend the analysis from (Bulow and Roberts, 1989) to show that the marginal revenue maximization mechanism maximizes the expected revenue across all pricing-based mechanisms for non-linear agents.
+In environments with a single agent, pricing-based mechanisms can be generalized to non-linear agents by considering per-unit prices, i.e., given per-unit price p, an agent can purchase any lottery with winning probability $q \in [0, 1]$ and pay price $p \cdot q$ in expectation.
+When there are multiple agents, the definition of quantile space is not straightforward in order to implement the pricing-based mechanism in quantile space analogous to linear agents.
+In particular, the type space of a non-linear agent can be multi-dimensional.
+For example, for a risk averse agent, her private type could include both her value for the item and her risk attitude.
+In our paper, we provide a natural definition that maps the potentially multi-dimensional type of a non-linear agent to a single-dimensional quantile that captures her willingness to pay based on her demand function given per-unit prices.
+Such reduction allows us to provide a construction that converts any pricing-based mechanism for linear agent to a pricing-based mechanism for non-linear agents with the same payoff guarantee (Theorem 1).